Explaining Quasi-Experimental Design And Its Various Methods

 3. Control

-It means using a control group in the experiment.
+This means using a control group in the experiment.
 In this group, researchers keep the independent variable constant.
 This control group is then compared to a treatment group, where the researchers have changed the independent variable.
-Well, for obvious reasons, researchers are interested in the treatment group more as it has a scope of change of the dependent variable.
+Well, for obvious reasons, researchers are more interested in the treatment group as it has a scope of change in the dependent variable.

-Example: You want to find out if the workers work more efficiently if there is a pay rise.
+Example: You want to find out whether the workers work more efficiently if there is a pay raise.

-Here, you will put certain workers in the treatment group and certain in the control group.
+Here, you will put certain workers in the treatment group and some in the control group.

 By comparing these two groups, you understand that the workers who got paid more worked more efficiently than the workers who didn’t.